MicrosoftDocs/bacx-pr/topics/merge-conflicts.md

 manager: renwe
 ---

-# Merging your conflicting files
+# Merging conflicting files is a pain

-I updated this sentence for the second time in the merge conflict branch.
+I updated this sentence for the third time in the merge conflict branch.

 In go to **Analytics** > **Conversations** to access the conversations page.